BuweiChen/CPSC-334/m6_final_project/log.md

 12/13 5:05 PM

 Finished assembling it.
 IT LOOKS SO SICK.
 Gotta reprint 2 parts I think.
 One is the right laser housing, the front is interfering with the fly wheel.
 Second is the neck (idk what to call it), just need to invert it since I inverted the direction where I'm attaching the top and neck--to give it more range of motion.
 But overall AMAZING success!

+PS: just started print of the replacement parts.
+Chose some cool colors.
+Checking back in in an hour.

+PS 2: probably need to reprint the esp32/buck mount too. esp32 measures 27.1 mm across and the buck is 20.3 mm

+12/13 8:32 PM

+Print came out great.
+Just assembled most of it.
+All there's left of the build is just getting the laser trigger part assembled, which I just started a print for.
+Time to say goodbye to the janky popsicle stick!